IBM/telco-network-cloud-drivers/content/installation/resource-manager/ansible-rm/install-ansible-rm.md

 # Next Steps

-Now that the RM is installed it needs to be added/registered to the Lifecycle Manager and Deployment Locations/VIMs need to be registered against the RM in LM.
+Now that the RM is installed it needs to be added/registered to the Lifecycle Manager and Deployment Locations/VIMs need to be registered against the RM in TNCO.
 [Register RM](/reference/resource-manager/attach-to-lm)

-This will allow LM to make API calls to the appropriate RM instance when seeking to perform Lifecycle Transitions or Operations against a given deployment location/VIM.
+This will allow TNCO to make API calls to the appropriate RM instance when seeking to perform Lifecycle Transitions or Operations against a given deployment location/VIM.
 It is possible to add as many RM instances as may be required by your deployment.